Syncaidius/GasSystems2/README.md

 I never got around to releasing it publically, but at the time it was fully-working and pretty close to release.
 Maybe someone will find some fun in fixing and polishing it up for a release of their own. :)

 # Permissions
-Just to be 100% clear on where I stand in terms of permissions, you can do whatever you want with this mod and its source files.
+Just to be 100% clear on permissions, you can do whatever you want with this mod and its source files.
 If you want to fix and release it as-is, that's fine.
 If you just want to use the models/textures, that's fine too.
+It's open-source.
+It's public.
 You get the idea!

 Enjoy!